 The QUEST curriculum provides opportunities that enhance the following skills: Communication, problem Solving, Creative and Critical Thinking, Research and Study, Guided Independent Study, and Self Evaluation.

-QUEST Fall Test Window - 2013
+QUEST Spring 2014 Test Window

-It is Bulloch County Policy that a student is not tested more than once in a calendar year.
-Thus, students tested in the spring are traditionally not eligible to participate in the full fall review.
-Any nominations received after the test window closes in August will be held until the spring 2014 review.
+It is Bulloch County Schools' policy that a student is not tested more than once in a calendar year.
+Thus, students tested in the fall are not eligible to participate in the spring review.
+Any nominations received after the test window closes on January 22, will be held until next review.
 Once the nominations are closed, the eligibility team at each school will review the data submitted to determine if a student requires a formal evaluation for gifted services.
-A Nomination does not guarantee formal evaluation.
-Gifted Services are based on need, and the review team must establish that there is evidence of a need for services before evaluation can take place.
-At that time, the parents of the identified students will receive a Permission to Test form to sign and return to their child's school.
+Nominations are a request for a review of information.
+The nomination does not guarantee formal evaluation.
+If after the review, it is determined that a student needs formal evaluation for gifted services, the parents of those students will receive a Permission to Test form to sign and return to their child's school.
 Testing will follow the receipt of this form.
-Testing will begin after teams have taken time for the data review and the receipt of permission to test.
+Testing will not begin until early March to allow time for the review process.
 If selected to participate in the formal evaluation process, a student will take standardized tests in Mental Ability, Achievement, and Creativity.
 Grades or a Rating Scale will be used to assess a student's motivation.
 The chart below provides the test measures used in each area, and denotes the required scores for eligibility.

-Gifted Program Assessment and Eligibility Criteria
+Assessment & Eligibility Criteria

-|CogAT Test of Mental Ability:
+- Mental Ability:

-Full scale or appropriate component score the 96th percentile (by age)
+CogAT Test of Mental Ability (Test) - Full scale or appropriate component score ³ the 96th percentile (by age)

-Score ≥ the 90th percentile (by age) on the Total Battery
+Torrance Test of Creativity (Test) - Score ³ the 90th percentile (by age or grade) on the Total Battery percentile

 Information shall be gathered in each of the four data categories.
-At least one of the criteria must be met by a score on a nationally normed standardized test.
+At least one of the criteria must be met by a score on a nationally-normed standardized test.
 Any data used to assess one category, may not be used to assess another category.
 Assessment data must be current within two years.